 - You (hopefully) go back to Facebook to test it out and there’s the old thumbnail, hanging around when it’s not wanted. #$!^#$!^%$!

 What to do?
-What a few days before Facebook decides to update it cache of your content?
+Wait a few days before Facebook decides to update its cache of your content?
 Unacceptable.
-But there is a neat little trick and it lives at the Facebook Debugger: https://developers.facebook.com/tools/debug
+But there is a neat little trick and it lives at the Facebook Debugger.

 If you’re not a developer, don’t be scared.
 Just copy and paste your URL into the box there and press the happy “debug” button.
 You’ll see all sorts of magical voodoo language but what will happen is you will force an update of your page in Facebook’s cache.